Senate Republicans Rebuke President On Syria And Afghanistan Policy

 "ISIS and al-Qaida have yet to be defeated.
 And American national security interests require continued commitment to our missions," McConnell said on the Senate floor.

-Republican Senators have been put in the uncomfortable position of chiding the president while simultaneously appearing to support him.
+Republican senators have been put in the uncomfortable position of chiding the president while simultaneously appearing to support him.
 It is a reflection of both Trump's unorthodox beliefs and his enduring popularity with the Republican base they both share.

 Sen. James Risch, R-Idaho, the new chairman of the Senate Foreign Relations Committee, said that what the president had declared was just a "shorter" version of what the Senate was now passing.